 Following the interviews applicants’ scores are loaded to Oriel which will then generate unique ranks based on scores.
 Applicants are then matched to programmes according to rank and then preference.

-Oriel will make the first offers on 14th November.
+Oriel will make the first offers in mid-November.
 Applicants will be notified of offers via e-mail.
 Once the offers are made applicants have 48 hours excluding weekends and bank holidays to accept, accept with upgrades or decline an offer.
 Applicants who decline an offer will be removed from the process.
 Applicants who let an offer expire will be removed from the process.
 Once applicants have been removed they will no longer be eligible to receive any subsequent offers.

 Applicants who opt in to the upgrade option will automatically be upgraded to any of their higher ranked preferences should they become available.
-The upgrades deadline is 28th November.
+The upgrades deadline has yet to be confirmed but it should be towards the end of November.

 What happens once an offer has been accepted?

 Information about successful applicants will be passed on to employers in December.
 The NHS recommends that applicants wait for their employer to contact them.

 Can I still apply for a pre-registration placement without using Oriel?